eNMS-automation/eNMS/docs/base/installation.rst

 Advanced: Migrating Services and Workflows to a new instance with a different inventory:
   - The migration files contain JSON representations of database relationships.
 Loading a mismatched set of migration files could result in database corruption, so be careful.
-  - The Service and Workflow .yaml migration files also contain the list of devices that are selected for each job.
+  - The Service and Workflow .yaml migration files also contain the list of devices that are selected for each service.
 If those devices do not exactly exist on the new instance, selected devices and pools need to be cleared on all services and workflows before exporting to files.
 This will allow those services and workflows to be migrated to the new instance.
   - Files needed to migrate: Service.yaml, Workflow.yaml, WorkflowEdge.yaml